excelsior-oss/excelsior-jet-maven-plugin/README.md

 #### Excelsior Installer Configurations

-Starting from 0.2.0 release, the plugin supports creation of Excelsior Installer setups - conventional installer GUIs for Windows or self-extracting archives with command-line interface for Linux.
+The plugin supports the creation of Excelsior Installer setups - conventional installer GUIs for Windows or self-extracting archives with command-line interface for Linux.